ndtuanminh-o/healthcare-clinic-telemedicine-portal/phase 1/project_scope.md

 8. Preserve historical clinical and financial records through soft deletion and audit-friendly identifiers.
 9. Enforce data integrity through primary keys, foreign keys, unique constraints, checks, defaults, and database triggers.
 10. Protect data through role-based access control and least-privilege permissions.

-### Stable Key Definitions

-Each stable key is an immutable UUID-based surrogate identifier unless explicitly described as an inherited identity key.
-Mutable business attributes, such as phone numbers, license numbers, medicine names, and appointment dates, are not used as primary identity keys.

 ### Core Data Model